Constitutionality of Prostitution Statutes

 Additionally, the Florida Supreme Court concluded that the city ordinance, which prohibits loitering “in a manner and under circumstances manifesting the purpose of” engaging in acts of prostitution, does not require proof of unlawful intent as an element of the offense.
 Indeed, the ordinance allows arrest and conviction for loitering under circumstances merely indicating the possibility of such intent, such as beckoning to passersby and waving to motorists, which could be occurring without any intent to engage in criminal activity.
 Thus, the ordinance affects and chills constitutionally protected activity.
 Id.

 In Holliday v.
 City of Tampa, 619 So.2d 244 (Fla.1993), the court invalidated an ordinance making it “unlawful for any person to loiter in a public place in a manner and under circumstances manifesting the purpose of illegally using, possessing, transferring or selling any controlled substance.”
 Id. at 244 n.
-2. This drug loitering ordinance contained another provision which listed circumstances that could be considered when determining if that purpose had been manifested.
+2. This drug loitering ordinance contained another provision that listed circumstances that could be considered when determining if that purpose had been manifested.

 Public Policy Reason’s that Prostitution is Prohibited

-The courts in Florida have looked at the harm caused by the crime of soliciting a prostitute and other prostitution-related offenses.
+The courts in Florida have looked at the harm caused by soliciting a prostitute and other prostitution-related offenses.
 The courts look at the public policy considerations behind the prohibition against prostitution.
-For example, the findings of 1990 Report of the Florida Supreme Court’s Gender Bias Commission (the “Supreme Court Gender Report”) as set forth in Balas v.
+For example, the findings of the 1990 Report of the Florida Supreme Court’s Gender Bias Commission (the “Supreme Court Gender Report”) as set forth in Balas v.
 Ruzzo, 703 So.
 2d 1076, 1078-79 (Fla.
 5th DCA 1997) [22 Fla.
 L. Weekly D2375a] found: